 Then, when it comes to actually upgrading a managed service, down the road, when this works and we’re managing, let’s say, thousands of customers, we will have a relationship as well as metrics.
 We will hook up these systems and we will use Opstrace to monitor all these other Opstrace instances.
 So we will know how much traffic goes in.
 We will also have the controllers of these systems connected to a central place where we will be able to orchestrate what rolls out.
-We won’t be able to see the data, it will be in the customer’s network, but we still get to have a control plane to manage them.
+We won’t be able to see the data, it will be in the customer’s network, but we still have to have a control plan to manage them.
 This is how to create something that you can actually upgrade, whether you manage it for the customers, or whether you’re just rolling it out as though it’s the latest Chrome release.

 How to monetize Opstrace

 Once you deploy something inside somebody else’s network where they pay their cloud provider for actually running it, you’re not incentivized anymore to charge them per byte, you’re incentivized to show them exactly how much it costs.
 They’re incentivized to actually build into the product to think, “This is how much it costs and this is how much it’s going to cost.”
 And then you are much freer to charge them by a model that seems fair: it can be by the size of the infrastructure or per user.
-There are exceptions, but big infrastructures usually have a lot of users, users logging in, being on alerts, using the data, machine users.
+There are exceptions, but big infrastructures usually have a lot of users, users logging in, being on alerts, using the data, and machine users.
 You don’t necessarily just have human users, so you can eventually monetize your product this way.

 And we are going to have to work on what we will exactly charge our customers.
 We could be selling the fact that you don’t have to be on call for your system, and then, the usual support and everything.
 But that’s too easy to say, so I don’t even go in that direction—we need to be a bit more creative.
-We could, for example, imagine something around helping people to upgrade their monitoring system, such as browsers that have a very controlled rollout of upgrades—CoreOS, which makes sure that everybody gets upgrades, or Red Hat for OpenShift.
+We could, for example, imagine something around helping people to upgrade their monitoring systems, such as browsers that have a very controlled rollout of upgrades—CoreOS, which makes sure that everybody gets upgrades, or Red Hat for OpenShift.
 Because the last thing that you want to go down is monitoring.

-It could also be helping companies to hook up their system to be monitored correctly.
+It could also be helping companies hook up their system to be monitored correctly.
 Prometheus has a wonderful system, where you can create error budgets and service-level objectives [SLOs], but you have to learn time series math to do that.
 We could instead create a few UIs that will do that.
 I know that other open-source software will hopefully get there, too, but it would be nice to streamline this and help people set up their alerts the right way, or at least 80 percent of the alerts the right way.

 A community around Opstrace

-This is meant to be an open-source project first, and then others learn too, because it’s quite ambitious.
-We can lay the foundations, we can demonstrate the strategy, but there will be developers in companies rebuilding this again and again, with Helm charts and other ways, inside their own infrastructure.
+This is meant to be an open-source project first, and then others learn too because it’s quite ambitious.
+We can lay the foundations, we can demonstrate the strategy, but there will be developers in companies rebuilding this again and again, with Helm charts and other ways, inside their infrastructure.
 So we’re hoping that other people join and participate.
 We’re going to actively work in terms of communication to achieve this goal.

 This article is part of Behind the Code, the media for developers, by developers.
 Discover more articles and videos by visiting Behind the Code!